NetApp/trident/README.md

 #### Install Script

-To facilitate getting started with Trident, we offer a tarball containing an installation script, the deployment and pod definitions for Trident and the Trident launcher, and several sample input files for Trident.
+To facilitate getting started with Trident, we offer a tarball containing an installation script, the deployment and pod definitions for Trident, the Trident launcher and CLI, and several sample input files for Trident.
 The install script requires a backend configuration named `backend.json` to be added to the `setup/` directory.
 Once this has been done, it will create the ConfigMap described above using the files in `setup/` and then launch the Trident